directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson42.md

 {{<card header="**1st script**">}}
 The photo shows a family of three enjoying a kite-flying day in a wide open field. <br/>
-They’re all casually dressed in matching white shirts and denim pants. <br/>
+They’re all casually dressed in matching white shirts and denim pants or shorts. <br/>
 With the sunlight coming in at an angle, it looks like it could be early evening in late spring or early summer. <br/>
 The mother is the one holding the string, actually flying the kite. <br/>
 Meanwhile, the child runs with his left arm raised, looking proud as if he’s the one in control of the kite.<br/>